PaperPrototype/Intro-Voxel-Terrain-in-Unity/README.md

 View the source code of the courses projects https://github.com/PaperPrototype/VoxelSystem

 # Pre-requisites
-Basic coding and understanding of computers.
+Coding and understanding of computers.
-Basic understanding of Unity.
+Fundamental understanding of Unity.

 # Stuck? having Issues?
 Join our Discord server to get help https://discord.gg/Gp7YEUkVHC and report issues.
 I'm on there pretty regularly.